 Rainbow Table Attack

-How Passwords are Stored?
+How are Passwords Stored?

-To understand Rainbow Table Attacks, it's essential to recognize how passwords are typically stored in databases.
-Passwords should never be stored in plaintext, as this poses a severe security risk.
+Passwords should never be stored in plain text, as this poses a serious security risk.
 Instead, they are usually stored in one of two ways:

 1. Hashing